-4 class hrs., 0 lab hrs., 15 wks., (4 cr) Basics of Classical Mechanics are investigated; including forces, the laws of motion, work and energy, vibrations and waves and sound.
+4 Credits (4 Lecture 0 Lab 0 Shop) 15 wks 4 hrs/wk (4 hrs Lecture) Basics of Classical Mechanics are investigated; including forces, the laws of motion, work and energy, vibrations and waves and sound.
 Also included will be Heat and Thermal expansion, Electricity and Magnetism, and Light and Optics.
-This course will also include laboratories associated with the lecture topics as listed below
+This course will also include laboratories associated with the lecture topics as listed below.
 Prerequisites are MAT 130 and MAT 230 or Faculty approval.

-PHY 142 Physics I (theory)
+PHY 142 Physics I (Lec)

-3 class hrs, 0 lab hrs., 15 wks., (3 cr) Basics of statics and dynamics are investigated; including Forces, velocity and acceleration, dynamics of falling bodies, energy and work, momentum and impulse, circular motion and rotational dynamics.

-Prerequisite: MAT 122 with a grade of C or better, and HS Physics

-Corequisites: MAT 132 and PHY 143
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks Basics of statics and dynamics are investigated; including Forces, velocity and acceleration, dynamics of falling bodies, energy and work, momentum and impulse, circular motion and rotational dynamics.
+Prerequisite: MAT 122 with a grade of C or better, and HS Physics Corequisites: MAT 132 and PHY 143